mrjeevs/Shortcuts-Old/DiscordMyself/README.md

 If you happen to exceed the max file upload size while using the shortcut, I'd suggest trying to find ways to compress your file(s).
 If that's not feasible, then getting a hyperlink to your file(s) is another option.
 Or you can manually upload it to the Discord app, and see if it will get auto-compressed for you.

-Feel free to leave any comments if you happen to run into unexpected errors, looking for improvements, or even let me know how it's working for you!
+Feel free to leave any [issues](https://github.com/MrJeevs/Shortcuts/issues/new/choose) if you happen to run into unexpected errors, looking for improvements, or even let me know how it's working for you!
 More than happy to hear any type of feedback!

 ## Auto-Updater